Shared responsibility model

 Our responsibilities

-• Build a robust, defense-in-depth security program addressing all angles of our operating environment.
+• Build a robust, defense-in-depth security program addressing all aspects of our operating environment.

 • Provide systems and environments that are compliant with relevant standards, including HIPAA, HITRUST, and SOC 2.

-• Ensure the secure receipt, storage, access, and transmittal of all properly formed data exchanged via Redox.
+• Ensure the secure receipt, storage, access, and transmission of all properly formed data exchanged via Redox.

 • Restrict access to systems and data by Redox roles, granting access only to those with a specific business need.